-Osmanthus flower meaning which is often called sweet olive or tea olive, is a blossoming plant.
-It has roughly 30 varieties.
+Osmanthus flower, often called sweet olive or tea olive, is a blooming plant with roughly 30 varieties.
 This flower is a member of the olive genus Oleaceae.
-The majority of the species in this family are native to eastern Asia, some in Sumatra, the Caucasus, and New Caledonia.
+Most of the species in this family are native to eastern Asia, some in Sumatra, the Caucasus, and New Caledonia.

-The most fragrant variety, Osmanthus Fragrans, you will find this flower across Asia.
+The most fragrant variety, Osmanthus fragrans, is found across Asia.

-Osmanthus flower meaning derives from the Greek words Osma and Anthos, which implies “fragrant” and “flower,” respectively.
-The Osmanthus is also known as the sweet olive, fragrant olive, or tea olive.
+Osmanthus flower meaning derives from the Greek words Osma and Anthos, which imply “fragrant” and “flower,” respectively.

-Regarding the plant’s overwhelming perfume, the full term Osmanthus Fragrans makes complete sense.
-The fragrant blossoms are widely recognized as “GUI Hua” in China and people consider it among the most fragrant flowers in the country.
+The fragrant blossoms are widely recognized as “GUI Hua” in China, and people consider them among the most fragrant flowers in the country.

 What does the Osmanthus flower symbolize?